AFD-Illinois/iharm3d/README.md

 given `typedef`s in order to allocate their backing memory contiguously
 * Comments are sparse, and usually concern implementation details, not algorithmic operation.
 See [iharm2d_v3](https://github.com/AFD-Illinois/iharm2d_v3) for a simpler version which may prove a gentler introduction.

+## Help & Contributing
+Qustions and suggestions for the code and/or documentation are welcome.
+We recommend raising an issue [here](https://github.com/AFD-Illinois/iharm3d/issues)